j-euler/adaq-doc/docs/source/overview.rst

 One also needs to provide additional parameters that are not calculated.
 These are:
-* Dielectric constant
+* dielectric constant
 * refractive index

+As well as meta data about the project.
+These are:
+* title
+* contributors

 .. todo::

-   There will also be some metadata to add, such as project, and collaborators etc.
+   materials project setup

 The command will also set up a httk project.
 You will be prompted to set up a public key that identifies you as the owner, which is recommended.